New Entity Set Up & Incorporation in Colombia

 Determination of paid up share capital, number of shares, names and number of shareholders, legal representative, substitute legal representative (optional).

 Completion of incorporation documents (state form, tax ID form, and bylaws).
-The bylaws will include: legal name of the company, name of its Colombian-domiciled legal representative, constitution of the board of directors (if applicable), activities the company will be performing, capital structure, management structure, corporate governance, causes of termination of the entity, etc. We will use our standard and generally-used template for your bylaws.
-If you have a complex ownership structure we might get our lawyer involved to check the document and explain to you some of the implications.
+The bylaws will include: legal name of the company, name of its principal and substitute legal representatives, constitution of the board of directors (if applicable), activities the company will be performing, capital structure, management structure, corporate governance, causes of termination of the entity, etc. We will use our standard and generally-accepted template for your bylaws.

 Signature and notarization of the official form and incorporation documents.